Using AI to Find Medical Information

 • What other information do you need to give me better answers about [medical condition]?

 When consulting an AI chatbot it is important to be clear and specific.
-Follow these steps in your QUEST to ask the right questions.
+The better the prompt, the more accurate and helpful the chatbot's response will be.

 Q - Question clearly stated — Begin with clear questions using "How," "What," "When," or "Why,” and ask follow-up questions to explore specific points as they come to the surface.